The Oaks (Staunton, Virginia)

 From 1868 until his death in 1899,The Oaks was the home of Major Jedediah Hotchkiss.
 Hotchkiss made his mark in a number of fields including mapmaking, surveying, land and coal speculation, and education.
 During the Civil War, Hotchkiss first served under Gen. Robert E. Lee as topographical engineer, and then joined Gen. Stonewall Jackson's staff in the same capacity, soon becoming one of the General's closest aides.
 His campaign maps, now housed at the Library of Congress, are considered by Civil War historians to be among the finest ever made.
 Hotchkiss returned to Staunton after the war ended and began speculating in land and minerals.
 He also lectured and wrote extensively about Virginia's geology, geography, and Civil War history.

+History

 There was a house on the site when Hotchkiss bought the property in 1868.
 A large addition to the rear of this original house appears on his 1884 map, and tax records for this period reveal a doubling of assessed building value in 1876 and another significant rise again in 1884.
 The chalet-style rear wing could have been built around this time.
 The main front was erected in 1888 on the site of the original building, perhaps incorporating part of the original foundations into its own.
 Assisted by the Boston architectural firm of Winslow & Wetherell, it is believed that much of the credit for the design and detailing of The Oaks goes to Hotchkiss, who supervised its construction very closely until its completion in 1890.